sovation/nativescript-google-analytics/plugin/README.md

     {
       trackingId: "UA-XXXXXXX-1",
       dispatchInterval: 30, //(Value in seconds)...Default Android is 30 minutes, default iOS is 2 minutes (120 seconds).
 Disable by setting to 0.
+      logging: {
-      logging: false, //Default false, should not be used in production });
+         native: false, //Default false, should not be used in production
+         console: false
+      }
+    });
 ```